Why is Psychology Today not working for therapists?

 You are not imagining it

-Here is the clearest version of that shift, why it matters, and what to fix next.
+The profile is still live.
+The pipeline is not.
+Here is the clearest version of what shifted and what to build next.

 What therapists are reporting